-If you have chosen general anesthesia you will be completely asleep during the surgery so you will not feel any pain.
+If you have chosen deep sedation you will be completely asleep during the surgery so you will not feel any pain.
 After the procedure you may experience cramping, which can range from mild to moderate.
-In most cases Extra Strength Tylenol, Aleve or Motrin will alleviate the cramping.
-If the cramping is not alleviated with these remedies, you should call us immediately.
+In most cases Extra Strength Tylenol, Aleve or Motrin will relieve the cramping.
+If the cramping is not relieved with these remedies, you should call us immediately.

-How long will I be under general anesthesia?
+How long will I be in deep sedation?

-You will be asleep for 5-10 minutes, depending if the procedure is performed in the first or second trimester.
+You will be asleep for 5-10 minutes, depending on whether the procedure is performed in the first or second trimester.

-I am afraid I won’t wake up after general anesthesia.
+I am afraid I won’t wake up after deep sedation.
 Can that happen?

 The anesthesia that we offer is safe, effective and short acting.
 You will be asleep from 5-10 minutes depending on the procedure.
 There is always some degree of risk with any surgery.
-Serious complications with general anesthesia are very rare at Choices.
-Most complications occur when a patient has ingested food or liquid within 8 hours of surgery.
-Tell your Counselor if you have had prior complications with anesthesia, you have any allergies to medicine, or if you have had anything to eat or drink within 8 hours prior to your surgery.
+Serious complications with deep sedation are very rare at Choices.
+Most complications occur when a patient has had food or liquid within 8 hours of surgery.
+Tell your Counselor if you have had prior complications with anesthesia, if you have any allergies to medicine, or if you have had anything to eat or drink within 8 hours prior to your surgery.

 Can I return to work?
 Or Should I take off for a few days?